samkibe/Machine-Learning-from-Basics-to-Advanced/README.md

 1. Open Jupyter Notebook from anaconda prompt, or navigator whichever you prefer.
 ENSURE TO navigate to the cloned repository of interest:
 2. Work on the Files - open existing or create new etc
 3. Save Changes to GitHub
-4. Commit and Push Changes to Github
+4. through 'cmd' Commit and Push Changes to Github
   >> git add .
 >  >
   >> git commit -m "Updated/added notebook files"